Equality, Diversity and Discrimination Awareness

 The Equality Act 2010 replaced nine separate pieces of anti discrimination legislation which are details in the course.

 The law can’t tell us what we should think.
 The law is only concerned with behaviour.
 The law does tell us what we should do.
 Being aware of any potential clashes between our values and beliefs and those of the organisation we work for helps us to choose our approach.
-For the sake of equality and diversity, we have to be careful about our values and beliefs, and especially any prejudices that we hold that could lead to discriminatory behaviour.
+For the sake of equality and diversity, we should try to become aware of any unconscious bias we hold in our values and beliefs, and especially any prejudices that we hold that could lead to discriminatory behaviour.

 Its four chief aims of the Equality Act 2010 are